Mr. Peanut: History

 Planters Peanut Company was founded in 1906 in Wilkes-Barre, Pennsylvania, by Amedeo Obici, and incorporated two years later as the Planters Nut and Chocolate Company.
-In 1916, a young schoolboy, Antonio Gentile, submitted drawings of an anthropomorphic peanut to a design contest.
-When his design was chosen, commercial artist Andrew S. Wallach added the monocle, top hat, and cane to create the iconic image.
-Gentile's family originally received five dollars for winning the contest.
+In 1916, young schoolboy Antonio Gentile submitted drawings of an anthropomorphic peanut to a design contest.
+When his design was chosen, commercial artist Andrew S. Wallach added the monocle and top hat to create the iconic image.
+Gentile's family received five dollars for winning the contest.
 Obici befriended them and paid Antonio’s, and four of his siblings', way through college.
-After Obici paid Antonio's way through medical school as well, Antonio became a doctor in Newport News, where he died of a heart attack in 1939.
+After Obici paid Antonio's way through medical school as well, Antonio became a doctor in Newport News, Virginia, where he died of a heart attack in 1939.

+Mr Peanut's Debut Appearance (1916?)

-There is a disputed claim that Frank P. Krize Sr., a Wilkes-Barre artist and head of the Suffolk plant, made the additions of the monocle, top hat, and cane.
+There is a disputed claim that Frank P. Krize Sr., a Wilkes-Barre artist and head of the Suffolk plant, added the monocle, top hat, and cane.
 Wallach's daughter, Virginia, maintains that Krize joined the project after Mr. Peanut was created.
 However, neither Planters' history nor other sources still in circulation positively identify the artist.